 Ted Peter’s Famous Smoked Fish, St. Petersburg

 Smoked fish dip is a tasty prelude to a local seafood dinner made from the freshest catch, and traditionally accompanied with the essential – saltine crackers.

-Florida fish such as mullet, amberjack, mahi-mahi, cobia, Spanish mackerel and kingfish are smoked and combined with other ingredients to produce fish dip in a variety of flavors.
+Florida fish such as mullet, amberjack, mahi-mahi, cobia, Spanish mackerel, and kingfish are smoked and combined with other ingredients to produce a fish dip in a variety of flavors.
 Oil-based fish make the best candidates for smoking because they remain moist through the 6-8 hour smoking process.
-Once smoked, the final product can be served as an entree or used to make dip.
+Once smoked, serve the final product as an entree or a fish dip!